gordianknotC/nxp_note/aqueduct/Database.md

   }
 }
 ```
 By default, a transient property is ignored when reading an object from a request body or writing the object to a response body (see the guide on  [serialization](https://aqueduct.io/docs/db/serialization/)  for more details).

-You can annotate a transient property with  `Serialize`  so that it is able to be read from a request body, written to a response body, or both.
+> ⚡ You can annotate a transient property with  `Serialize`   so that it is able to be **read from a request body**, **written to a response body**, or both.
 For example:

 ```dart
 class Author extends ManagedObject<_Author> implements _Author {
   @Serialize()